Margin of Error

 ME = 1.96 * 0.013 = 0.025

-Note: The larger the sample size, the more closely the t distribution looks like the normal distribution.
-For this problem, since the sample size is very large, we would have found the same result with a z-score as we found with a t statistic.
+Note: The larger the sample size, the more closely the t-distribution looks like the normal distribution.
+For this problem, since the sample size is very large, we would have found the same result with a z-score as we found with a t-score.
 That is, the critical value would still have been about 1.96.
-The choice of t statistic versus z-score does not make much practical difference when the sample size is very large.
+The choice of t-score versus z-score does not make much practical difference when the sample size is very large.